-Sign language interpreters and real-time captioning services are provided by DSPS for students who are deaf or hard of hearing.
+Sign language interpreters, real-time captioning services and artificial intelligence (AI) captioning are provided by DSPS for students who are deaf or hard of hearing.
 Eligibility for these services will be determined by a DSPS Counselor and will be based on verification of disability.
 The role of the interpreter and captioner is to facilitate communication, and foster full interaction and independence for deaf and hard of hearing students in class.
 Interpreters are not allowed to tutor, assist instructors, or have discussions with students in class that are not related to class content.